steqeq/0000/docs/conceptual/using-gpu-sanitizer.md

 This application will attempt to access invalid addresses for certain command line arguments.
 In particular, if `m < n1 * n2` some device threads will attempt to access unallocated device memory.

 Or, if `c < m`, the `hipMemcpy` function will copy past the end of the `malloc` allocated memory.

 **Note**: The `hipcc` compiler is used here for simplicity.
 Compiling without XNACK results in a warning.

-> `$ hipcc -g --offload-arch=gfx90a:xnack- -fsanitize=address
+`$ hipcc -g --offload-arch=gfx90a:xnack- -fsanitize=address
--shared-libsan mini.hip -o mini`
-> `clang++: warning: ignoring '-fsanitize=address' option for offload arch 'gfx90a:xnack-' as it is not currently supported there.
-Use it with an offload arch containing 'xnack+' instead [-Woption-ignored]` The binary compiled above will run, but the GPU code will not be instrumented and the `m < n1 * n2` error will not be detected.
+-shared-libsan mini.hip -o mini` `clang++: warning: ignoring` `-fsanitize=address' option for offload arch 'gfx90a:xnack-`, as it is not currently supported there.
+Use it with an offload arch containing 'xnack+' instead [-Woption-ignored]`.

+The binary compiled above will run, but the GPU code will not be instrumented and the `m < n1 * n2` error will not be detected.
 Switching to `--offload-arch=gfx90a:xnack+` in the command above results in a warning-free compilation and an instrumented application.
-After setting `PATH`, `LD_LIBRARY_PATH` and `HSA_XNACK` as described earlier, a check of the binary with `ldd` yields
+After setting `PATH`, `LD_LIBRARY_PATH` and `HSA_XNACK` as described earlier, a check of the binary with `ldd` yields the following,

 ```

 $ ldd mini
         linux-vdso.so.1 (0x00007ffd1a5ae000)
         libclang_rt.asan-x86_64.so => /opt/rocm-5.7.0-99999/llvm/lib/clang/17.0.0/lib/linux/libclang_rt.asan-x86_64.so (0x00007fb9c14b6000)